 Select one of the following:

 Comparative study of contemporary cultures and impact of globalization on cultural diversity, including methods and theories employed.
 May be offered as Writing Intensive.
-(University Program Group III B: Studies in Social Structures)
+This course may be offered in an online format.
+(University Program Group III-B: Studies in Social Structures)

 Human Geography and Globalization